The Mutiny of the Bounty: Release and reception

 The film received good reviews and was a success at the box office.
-When the film was released in Sydney on 2 September 1916, it was endorsed by the education department and 2,000 school children attending the initial screening.
-Lottie Lyell later supervised a recut of the film for the British market.
+Hoyts Theatre initially purchased the exclusive distribution rights to Mutiny of the Bounty, and the film was released in Sydney on 2 September 1916.
+Following its exhibition at Hoyts, Crick and Jones showed the film in a tour of Australia.
+Lottie Lyell later supervised a recut for the British market.